CuarzoSoftware/Louvre/doxygen/md/MainPage.md

 ## 🖌️ Renderering

-Within Louvre, you have the flexibility to either employ your own OpenGL ES 2.0 shaders/programs, use the LPainter class for fundamental 2D rendering, or leverage the scene and views system, which manages buffer damage and can also handle input events for you.
+Within Louvre, you have the flexibility to either employ your own OpenGL ES 2.0 shaders/programs, use the Louvre::LPainter class for fundamental 2D rendering, or leverage the Louvre::LScene and Louvre::LView system, which manages buffer damage and can also handle input events for you.
 Additionally, it's possible to combine these three approaches as needed.

 ## 🔲 Tested Hardware